 The most common types of rowing machines are:

-- Flywheel: These get their resistance from a spinning flywheel (featured in the image below).
+- Flywheel: These get their resistance from a spinning flywheel.
 Pulling on the handle causes the wheel to spin and create wind resistance.
 The harder you pull, the more air is generated, increasing the resistance.
 They provide a natural, smooth stroke.

 - Magnetic: This type incorporates a magnetic brake system to create resistance.
 A metal flywheel spins as you pull on the handle, moving closer and further away to the magnet.
 These machines are virtually silent, as opposed to the windy sound you receive from the flywheel.